chtenb/chtenb.github.io/blog/tpsv.md

 4. A row with too few cells has the remaining cells be an empty string.
 5. A row with too many cells has the superfluous cells ignored.
-6. The last column in a row does not have to end with tabs.
+6. The last column in a row does not need to end with tabs.

 Then there is one last optional rule, the multiline extension.

-7. A row that starts with a `\` instead of a `|` is treated as a continuation row.
+7. A row that starts with `\` instead of `|` is treated as a continuation row.
    The non-empty contents of its cells are appended to the cells of the previous row, delimited by a newline character.

 ## Example